Light Years Ahead energy efficiency initiative

 WSROC is working with participating councils to develop appropriate funding streams for each project.
 It is expected that a mix of self-funded, grant-funded and financed projects will be included in the Light Years Ahead initiative.

-Details on upcoming works will be published in the News and Media section of this website as they become available.
+Other projects will follow and details on upcoming works will be published in the News and Media section of this website as they become available.

 The end result